robertthiesmeier/cqi_missing_data/README.md

 ```

-The aim of the study is to estimate the effect of postoperative radiotherapy on survival at different stages of the disease.
-However, disease stage - the effect modifier - is missing in three trials.
+The aim of the IPD meta-analysis is to estimate the effect of postoperative radiotherapy on survival at different stages of the disease.
+However, disease stage - the effect modifier - is systematically missing in three trials.
 A complete case analysis (only using the trials with data on disease stage) excludes trial 1, 3, and 10.

 ```ruby